-Coach Woods continued the tradition, coaching several of his sons’ local championship teams throughout the 1980’s.
-In 1984, he readied his then 9-year old son for the Philadelphia Phillies Home Run Derby at Philadelphia’s Veteran’s Stadium, where Bobby Jr. beat out thousands of kids to take home Second Place.
-He still calls it one of his proudest moments as a coach and a father.
+Continuing the tradition, I coached several of my sons’ local championship teams throughout the 1980’s.
+In 1984, Ireadied my 9-year old son for the Philadelphia Phillies Home Run Derby at Philadelphia’s Veteran’s Stadium, where Bobby Jr. beat out thousands of kids to take home Second Place.This was one of my proudest moments as a coach and a father.

 I went on to coach Egg Harbor Township High School in New Jersey to a tri-championship of the Cape Atlantic Division I in 1988.
 I received the Atlantic County and Atlantic City Press Coach of the Year for Scholastic Baseball,my fifth Coach of the Year Award.

 My son Robert, an award- winning filmmaker from New York University and myself created our first baseball and softball instructional DVD, titled “Mom Can You Teach Me How To Hit?"
 The production was filmed in New York City's Central Park through the Mayor's Office of Film, Theatre and Broadcasting.
 We followed it up with the release of “Down Broadway: Pitching and Catching Techniques For The Modern Player”, and are currently in production of our third installment of the series “The Glove”.